 2019 Growing Season – Oats

 TGAS-MAN was seeded with oats on May 13, 2019.
-It is the first time oats have been included in the TGAS-MAN crop rotation, and marks the beginning of Phase 2 of the research being conducted at TGAS-MAN.
-The current project aims to resolve significant gaps in understanding N2O emissions from the increasingly popular practice of cover cropping.
+It is the first time oats have been included in the TGAS-MAN crop rotation, and marks the beginning of Phase 2 which aims to resolve significant gaps in understanding N2O emissions from the increasingly popular practice of cover cropping.
 Read more about Phase 2.